 A joint meeting was held among One Ocean, the Fish, Food and Allied Workers Union (FFAW), Corridor and Stantec to discuss the potential interactions with the commercial fishery during the geohazard survey.
 One Ocean pointed out that they are developing a risk assessment matrix for the fishing industry and oil and gas industry activities.
 The proposed risk assessment matrix is a tool for recommending mitigations to the different programs/surveys and will likely be distributed to the industry in June of 2010.
-The FFAW also pointed out that the main fishery in the area is the Redfish fishery and that there are only two vessels related to the Redfish fishery from the west coast of Newfoundland.
+During the consultation, the FFAW also pointed out that the main fishery in the area is the Redfish fishery and that there are only two vessels related to the Redfish fishery from the west coast of Newfoundland.
+Comments on the initial review of this Environmental Assessment clarified that there are currently only three enterprises of approximately 60 license holders participating in the redfish fishery.

 The spring was identified as a potential concern in terms of the timing of a geohazard survey as that is when the Redfish fishery occurs.
 However, the number of fishers and species harvested can vary from year to year.
 The FFWA suggested that additional fish catch data be provided (five years of data instead of three), and the most recent data has been presented in Section 6.6.1.